angelosalatino/cso-classifier/README.md

 cc.version()
 ```

-Instead, if you want to know the package version use:
+Instead, if you just want to know the package version use:
 ```python
 import cso_classifier as cc
 print(cc.__version__)